Apples and dogs : Going apple picking

 – A slice of cheddar on an apple slice: while this might be more calorie-dense and fattening, it will definitely be a hit with any dog.

-– Apple slices dipped in peanut butter: need we say more!
+– Apple slices dipped in peanut butter: no need to say more!

 You can also cook apple cookies for your dogs to enjoy.
 Here is a simple and nutritious recipe that we found here: http://www.browniebites.net/apple-oatmeal-homemade-dog-biscuits/